-What I learned about pet care from my deaf and blind Great Dane
+What I learned from my deaf and blind Great Dane

 People are always impressed and amazed when they meet Keller, my deaf and blind Great Dane.
 And he meets a lot of people, because he always draws a crowd.
 He’s a great ambassador for Adopt-A-Less-Adoptable-Pet Week.